Understanding Pittsburgh home prices

-Property prices are forever in flux.
-Over a long enough period of time, house values , in most cases, appreciate.
-But, of course, in real estate there is always a certain amount of risk.
+Real estate prices are continually changing.
+In most cases, property values appreciate in the long term.
+But, in real estate there is always a certain amount of risk.

-When your property appreciates you have a larger asset to borrow against, and you'll make a bigger profit when you sell.
-But how will you be sure what you're buying right now will appreciate over time?
-Property values in Pittsburgh rise and fall for different reasons.
-The most important part is that you go with an agent in Pittsburgh who can identify the factors that drive local prices.
+When your home appreciates you have a bigger asset to borrow against, and you'll see a higher profit when you sell.
+There are many different reasons why property values in Pittsburgh move up and down.
+So, how will you know what you're buying now will appreciate over time?
+It's critical that you choose a real estate agent in Pittsburgh who recognizes the factors that influence local prices.

-Recent sales - Your real estate agent should provide you with data on the recent real estate sales in the districts that you're asking about.
+Recent sales - Your agent should provide you with reports on the recent home sales in the neighborhoods that you'd like to live in.
 You'll want to know average time on market, selling versus listing price and more.

-Appreciation history - Have home prices increased or decreased over the past 5-10 years?
-Is the area thought to be desirable because of its location or affordability?
+Appreciation history - Have house prices increased or decreased over the last 5-10 years?
+Is the community thought to be desirable because of its location or affordability?

-Economic factors - Have companies moved into or away from an area?
-Are local businesses hiring?
-Is there a fair mixture of business in an area, or does it count on just one industry?
+The local economy - Are local businesses hiring?
+Have companies moved into or away from an area?
+Is there a nice mixture of business in an area, or does it count on just one industry?
+Is the blend of commercial and residential zoning changing?
 These items play a role.